groonga/groonga/doc/source/reference/functions/between.rst

 ``column_or_value``
 ^^^^^^^^^^^^^^^^^^^

-It specifies a column of the table or the value.
+Specifies a column of the table or the value.

 ``min``
 ^^^^^^^^^^^^^^^^^^^

-It specifies the minimal border value of the range.
+Specifies the minimal border value of the range.
 You can control the behavior that the value of ``max`` is included or excluded by ``max_border`` parameter.

 ``min_border``
 ^^^^^^^^^^^^^^^^^^^

-It specifies whether the specified range contains the value of ``min`` or not.
+Specifies whether the specified range contains the value of ``min`` or not.
 The value of ``min_border`` are either "include" or "exclude".
 If it is "include", ``min`` value is included.
 If it is "exclude", ``min`` value is not included.

 ``max``
 ^^^^^^^^^^^^^^^^^^^

-It specifies the maximum border value of the range.
+Specifies the maximum border value of the range.
 You can control the behavior that the value of ``max`` is included or excluded by ``max_border`` parameter.

 ``max_border``
 ^^^^^^^^^^^^^^^^^^^

-It specifies whether the specified range contains the value of ``max`` or not.
+Specifies whether the specified range contains the value of ``max`` or not.
 The value of ``max_border`` are either "include" or "exclude".
 If it is "include", ``max`` value is included.
 If it is "exclude", ``max`` value is not included.

 Return value